Jones Brook Area

-The ¾-mile Town Forest Trail is a loop trail that takes visitors through an area dominated by white cedar, balsam fir, and spruce, as well as along an alder thicket that borders the Jones Brook marsh.
+The 0.75-mile Town Forest Trail is a loop trail that takes visitors through an area dominated by white cedar, balsam fir and spruce, as well as along an alder thicket that borders the Jones Brook marsh.
 On the west side of the loop is a small waterfall and pool dark with the tannins of evergreen needles.

 Jones Brook Trail

+This trail is closed by the landowner until further notice for deer hunting season and logging.
 The 1.5-mile Jones Brook Trail connects the town forest (Kinney Woods) to the historic Fort Point and traces parts of upper Jones Brook.
-The trail route passes through mature softwoods and mixedwood stands, and offers views of beaver lodges and moss-covered granite outcrops.
+The trail route passes through mature softwoods and mixed wood stands, and offers views of beaver lodges and moss-covered granite outcrops.
 The terrain is moderately level and provides an easy walk for those hikers looking for a longer trip.

 Fort Point Trail

-The ½-mile Fort Point Trail leads hikers across town-owned land to remnants of the historic Fort Point.
+The 0.6-mile Fort Point Trail leads hikers across town-owned land to remnants of the historic Fort Point.
 Built in 1809, the fort served to protect American shipping lanes from British and French attacks during the Napoleonic Wars.
-Picnic tables are avaible for one of the most scenic lunch spots in the midcoast.
+Picnic tables are available for one of the most scenic lunch spots in the midcoast.

 Directions to the Trailhead